LyaATL/Echo-sledgehammer/README.md

 ## Privacy Commitments

-Data sent to the echo-service is the minimum necessary to uniquely identify a character for ban purposes.<br/>
+Data sent to the Echo service, Echo mesh or Echo Sledgehamer is the minimum necessary to uniquely identify a character for ban purposes.<br/>
 All ban entries must include the reason for the ban, but no additional personal data.<br/>
 Players should be made aware when a plugin is transmitting ban-related information.<br/>
 This ensures the global ban system remains effective without compromising player privacy.<br/>